ronbravo/semantic-material/README.md

 # Semantic Material

+Semantic Material is intended to be a CSS only framework.
+Meaning that it primarily relies on simple CSS.
+It can use Javascript and more advanced CSS techniques but that will be seperated out to it's own layer to be imported as needed.
+Ideally the base Semantic Material output of simple CSS can be used for a wide range of projects.

-One of the goals of Semantic Material is to allow for updating the look of an application with the change of a css stylesheet.
-To understand this effect the website [CSS Zen Garden](https://csszengarden.com) is one of the best online examples of this.
-It shows the power of utilizing the seperation of concerns originally created for CSS styling and HTML content.
+One of the desires of Semantic Material is to allow updating the look of an application with the change of a css stylesheet.
+To understand this effect the website [CSS Zen Garden](https://csszengarden.com) is one of the best online examples of this capability.
+It shows the power of properly embracing the original seperation of concerns created for CSS styling, HTML content, and Javascript interactivity.

 ## Unique Class Addressing (UCA) Methodology

 Semantic Material also uses what is called UCA or Unique Class Addressing to target elements through the class attribute of elements with the intention of allowing the class to convey meaning rather than implementation details.
-It is acknowledged that this ideal is not alway possible or practical, so the emphasis is to use the methodology as a primary guide while opting-out when the situation calls for it.
+It is acknowledged that this ideal is not alway possible or practical, so the emphasis is to use the methodology as a primary guide.
+Then allowing the developer to opt-out when the situation calls for it.
 However, these execptions should be rare and very specific, not the norm.

 - use a minimum of three classes per selector address
   - NOTE: There are a few exceptions to this (ex: using `>` selectors)